ToussaintJ/teklid-github-pages/_posts/2022-03-01-recursion.md

 Just as fractals are self-replicating patterns, recursion births a symphony of infinite reflections.
 Each iteration spawns a new set of mirrors, each more intricate than the last.
 The result is a mesmerizing dance of numbers and logic.

 ![Fractal Symphony](/assets/images/fractal_symphony.png)
-Generate the image of a colorful fractal pattern forming as recursion unfolds.

 ## The Great Call Stack Circus